jdbctemplatemapper/jdbctemplatemapper/README.md

          // selectMapper.buildModel(rs) will return the model populated from the resultSet
          // In this use case Order has many OrderLine and an OrderLine has one Product
          // The code below to get Order and Product and other models are similar so
          // can be extracted out to be single liners.
-See getModel() definition below:
+See getModel() definition further down.

          // orderSelectMapper.getResultSetModelIdColumnLabel() returns the id column alias which is 'o_order_id'
          // for the sql above.